 I am sorry.
 I truly am.
 Deep down from the bottom of my heart.
-I’m sorry if you’ve never had this recipe in your life.
+I'm sorry if you've never had my recipe for Salted Caramel Brownies in your life.

 There are a few schools of thought on brownies.
 Some people prefer the more cake-like brownies, light and crumbly and tasty.
 Or there are fudgy brownies, rich and dense with melt-in-your-mouth chocolate flavors.
 And chewy brownies marrying both of those worlds.
-There are brownies with nuts, brownies with frosting, brownies with peanut butter…well, you get my drift.
+There are brownies with nuts, brownies with frosting, brownies with peanut butter...well, you get my drift.

 Before we get into the nitty gritty we need to discuss salted caramel.
 If I had a spirit food (as opposed to a spirit animal) it would be caramel.
 I have always loved caramel, pretty much since birth, and that love has never wavered.
 There may have been a few engagements with chocolate sauce or apple butter over the years, but caramel is still my favorite topping.